Lists of electoral districts by country and territory: Malaysia

 There are 222 parliamentary constituencies in Malaysia.
 The seats are indicated as P.xxx.
 Each constituency is represented by an elected Member of Parliament who sits at the lower house of the Parliament of Malaysia called Dewan Rakyat.
-With the exception of Federal Territory parliamentary seats, these constituencies are further divided into 587 state legislative assembly districts, whose representative will sit at their respective state legislative assembly.
+With the exception of Federal Territory parliamentary seats, these constituencies are further divided into 600 state legislative assembly districts, whose representative will sit at their respective state legislative assembly.
 The state assembly seats are indicated as N.xx.
+Apart from the elected constituencies, there's additional appointed seats in the state legislative assemblies of Sabah and Terengganu.

 Malta

 There are currently 13 electoral districts, each consist of various localities, although in some cases, localities are divided between districts in order to obtain a roughly equal spread of population.
 Each of these districts elects 5 members to parliament, using the single transferable vote (STV) method.

+Mauritius

 Mexico

-The Federal Electoral Districts are the 300 constituencies or electoral districts into which Mexico is divided for the purpose of federal elections.
-Each district returns one Federal Deputy, who sits in the Chamber of Deputies, the lower house of the Federal Congress.
-An additional 200 deputies are elected by proportional representation from 5 electoral regions.
+The federal electoral districts are the 300 constituencies or electoral districts into which Mexico is divided for federal elections.
+Each district returns one federal deputy, who sits in the Chamber of Deputies, the lower house of the Congress of the Union.
+An additional 200 deputies are elected by proportional representation from five electoral regions.